Hans K. Ziegler

 Hans Karl Ziegler (March 1, 1911 – December 11, 1999) was a German-American engineer and physicist who was a pioneer in the development of communication satellites and the use of photovoltaic solar cells to power space satellites.
 A native of Germany, he served as a research leader during World War II and later immigrated to the United States under Operation Paperclip, becoming a key figure in early American space and military electronics programs.
 Ziegler spent three decades at the U.S. Army Signal Corps laboratories (later Electronics Command) at Fort Monmouth, New Jersey, ultimately rising to the position of Chief Scientist and Technical Director of the Army’s electronics research and development laboratory.
 He played a crucial role in introducing solar power for spacecraft, earning the moniker "father of spacecraft solar power" for his early advocacy of solar energy in satellites.
-Ziegler received several prestigious awards for his work, including the Army’s Exceptional Civilian Service Award, and is one of the few Operation Paperclip scientists to have been honored by both Nazi Germany and the United States for his contributions.
+Ziegler received several prestigious awards for his work, including the Army’s Exceptional Civilian Service Award.